-It has the ideal combination of decreased stretch and increased shock absorption which is a good characteristic for a mooring line.
-These Rainier Supply Co Dock Lines are also saltwater, oil, rot, and mildew resistant.
+It has the ideal combination of decreased stretch and increased shock absorption, which is a good characteristic for a mooring line.
+These Rainier Supply Co Dock Lines are also salt water, oil, rot, and mildew resistant.

 And because these dock lines are soft (since they are made of double braided nylon), they are comfortable to handle and will not grind on your boat’s finish.

 This is important as the last thing you want is a ground-down finish on your boat due to rope friction.
-The Rainier lines are also heat-treated and professionally whipped at the throat and bitter end of the line to ensure long term durability.
+The Rainier lines are also heat-treated and professionally whipped at the throat and bitter end of the line to ensure long-term durability.

 2. Shoreline Marine Nylon Double Braided Dock Line

-The Shoreline Marine Nylon Double Braided Dock Line is also made of double braided nylon which is a common choice for mooring lines.
+The Shoreline Marine Nylon Double Braided Dock Line is also made of double braided nylon, which is a common choice for mooring lines.

 Double braided nylon is easy to work with, durable, and elastic that will help secure boats, especially in some unexpected events.
 It also has a smooth feel that is easy on your boat’s finish.

-These lines are available in a wide range of lengths and colors so you can custom fit them with your boat/dock combination.
-It also comes with a solid loop on one end and a straight end on the other for easy dock line customization.
+These lines are available in a wide range of lengths and colors so that you can custom fit them with your boat/dock combination.
+It comes with a solid loop on one end and a straight end on the other for easy dock line customization.